Healthy Pregnancy Workout Plan (with photos) - Mumberry

 If you're pregnant AND new to the fitness game, finding a healthy pregnancy workout plan can feel a little more difficult than it should.
 With so many different sources giving you contradicting information on what's safe for you and your baby, figuring out what's true and what's myth becomes a nightmare.

 The good news is that it doesn't have to be hard!
 There are plenty of safe, easy to follow exercises and routines that allow you to create the perfect pregnancy workout plan.

-This pregnancy workout plan targets your butt and your core (both of which are needed to help with pushing during labor), with 6 simple moves.
+This simple 6 move pregnancy workout plan targets your butt and your core, both of which are needed to help with pushing during labor.

 These moves will leave your important muscle groups strong and toned, and help you bounce back faster after pregnancy.